iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/linting-testing.md

 This will then guide you through an interactive CLI:

 ![Screenshot of questions the interactive CLI prompts with](/articles/how-do-i-build-a-component-library/linting-testing/commitizen.png)

+## Looking back

+You've set up quite a bit of tooling for the component library.
+Linting and testing are done automatically and more automations are added.

 ## Next steps